Beyond Averages: Discovering Who Benefits from Religion?

 devtools::install_github("go-bayes/causalworkshop")

-# install margot for advanced workflows OPTIONAL
+# Install margot for advanced workflows

 # warning, this package is being refactored: for demonstration purposes only.